 WatchandWager.com LLC has its operational base in Lexington, Kentucky, with its head office in Larkspur, California, and provides pari-mutuel, or pool-betting, wagering services through a number of distribution channels to a global client base.
-The company holds United States pari-mutuel licences for its ADW business in the US, issued by North Dakota, California, Maryland and Colorado.
+The company holds United States pari-mutuel licences for its ADW business in the US, issued by North Dakota, California, Kentucky, Minnesota, New York, West Virginia, Washington and Colorado.
 The business provides wagering opportunities predominantly on horse and greyhound racing and has contracted with a significant number of prestigious racetrack partners within the United States, Hong Kong, France, Canada, United Kingdom, Ireland, and Australia amongst others.
-It provides wagering facilities customers through its watchandwager.com, as well as offering a business-tobusiness wagering product.
+It provides wagering through website, facilities to customers its watchandwager.com, as well as offering a business-tobusiness wagering product.

 WatchandWager.com LLC also operates Cal Expo Harness Racetrack in Sacramento, California, under a licence issued by the California Horse Racing Board.
-This 'bricks and mortar' presence in the largest state economy in the US continues to provide leverage for our related global pari-mutuel operations.
+This 'bricks and mortar' presence in the largest state economy in the US continues to provide leverage for our related global parimutuel operations.

-The Group also plans to develop an attractive US-based sportsbook offering following the recent Supreme Court ruling which paves the way to legalizing wagering on sports in the United States, subject to individual State legislation.
-Whilst the ruling will not have an immediate impact on revenue levels until individual State legislation is in place, the Group considers this market to be a significant growth area for our US operations.
-Significantly, California's draft Sports Betting Bill specifies that only land-based racetracks and casinos will be eligible for license applications.
-In the United States, WatchandWager.com LLC holds ADW licenses not only for California, but also for North Dakota (providing regulated access to a total of 26 states), together with individual State licenses for New York, Kentucky, Colorado, Minnesota and Washington.
+The Group also plans to develop a licensed US-based sportsbook offering following the US Supreme Court ruling which paved the way to legalizing wagering on sports in the United States, subject to individual State legislation.
+This will probably be developed in partnership with one or more major operators and suppliers in the sector.
+The Group considers this market to be a significant growth area for our US operations.
+Significantly, there are a number of California draft Sports Betting Bills being currently debated, which specify that only existing land-based operators in the State will be eligible for license applications, in our case through the Cal Expo, Sacramento, CA racetrack facility.
+In the United States, WatchandWager.com LLC holds ADW licenses not only for California, but also for North Dakota (providing regulated access to a total of 26 states), together with the previously mentioned individual State licenses.

-The Group operates in an inherently high risk and heavily regulated sector and this is reflected in the principal risks and uncertainties.
+The Group operates in an inherently high risk and heavily regulated sector, and this is reflected in the principal risks and uncertainties.